-Saturday Evening Post, we stated that the paper circulated so widely a-mong the steady, reading portion of the United

-States, that we entered upon our labors with full confidence of the future.
+Saturday Evening Post, we stated that the paper circulated so widely a-mong the steady, reading portion of the United States, that we entered upon our labors with full confidence of the future.
 Our success has since been beyond our most sanguine expectation, as our weekly receipts overbalance those of any cotemporary paper.
-Our list has continued to swell up, with unexampled rapidity, and we have the confidence, that at the present rate of increase, we shall be enabled in a few months to boost of more than 35,000 subscribers!
-When we commenced our labors, we announced distinctly, that the tone of the paper should be decidedly moral, and that nothing shou'd be admitted into our columns, which the most fastidious father could disapprove of, and determ ned that as an approved Family Paper, it should not contain a paragraph, with the spirit of which a parent would not wish to have a daughter familiar, and we therefore, with this view, announced that no theatrical notices should appear in our columns, and that we should be opposed to theatres as things calculated to injure the healthy action of an honest mind, -as creative of exhibitions demoraitzing in tendency, and fearfully permicious in fact.
-There were not wanting blusterers, who made a great parade of opposition, and Croskers, who predicted our speedy downfall, but we threw ourselves upon the sober, rational and experienced portion of the people of the United States for support, and we have been nobly sustained.
-We thought and expressed the opinion, that however exceless many might be upon this subject, that few, even if they did not entirely disapprove of such entertainments, cared about having the gross details forever paraded before the eyes of their children, and the sickening and nauseating eulogy of all kinds of characters made familiar to
+Our list has continued to swell up. with unexampled rapidity, and we have the confidence, that at the present rate of increase, we shall be enabled in a few months to boast of more than 35,000 subscribers!
+When we commenced our tabors, we announced distinctly, that the tone of the paper should be decidedly moral, and that nothing should be admitted into our columns, which the most fastidious father could disapprove of, and determ ned that as an approved Family Paper, it should not contain a paragraph, with the spirit of which a parent would not wish to have a daughter familiar, and we therefore, with this view, announced that no theatrical notices should appear in our olumns, and that we should be opposed to theatres as things calculated to injure the healthy action of an honest mind, -as creative of exhibitions demorailzing in tendency, and fearfully pernicious in fact.
+There were not wanting blusterers, who who predicted our speedy downfall, but we threw port, and we have been nobly sustained.
+We thought and expressed the opinion, that however careless many might be upon this subject, that few, even if they did not entirely disapprove of such entertainments, cared about having the gross details forever paraded before the eyes of their children, and the sickening and nauseating Editors: those relative to the buisness depart eulogy of all kinds of characters made familiar to ment, to their minds.